Characterizing the Feasible Payoff Set of OLG Repeated Games: A Complete Characterization of the Feasible Payoff Set

-To see this, we first claim that for each overlap $k=1, \dots n$, the average discounted payoff within the overlap can be achieved by playing constant action profiles resulting from a PRD.
+We first claim that for each overlap $k=1, \dots, n$, the average discounted payoff within the overlap can be achieved by playing constant action profiles resulting from a PRD.
+To see this, consider the following PRD, $\alpha^k \in \Delta (A)$, for the $k$-th overlap, defined as follows:

-In each $k$-th overlap, the following PRD is exercised at the beginning of the overlap: An action profile $a \in A$ is randomly drawn with probability $\alpha^k (a)$ defined by

 Clearly, $\sum_{ a \in A} \alpha^k ({a}) = 1$.
-The players are supposed to play the realized action profile $a$ consecutively until the end of the overlap.
-To see that this PRD generates the same average discounted payoff as that of $a^{[nT]}$ for each player during the overlap, note that the PRD is constructed in that way so that it mimics discounting.
+The PRD is executed at the beginning of the overlap, and the players are supposed to play the realized action profile consecutively until the end of the overlap.
+To see that this PRD generates the same average discounted payoff as that of $a^{[nT]}$ for each player during the overlap, note that the PRD is constructed in such a way that it mimics discounting.
 Namely, if $a^t = a$ in $a^{ [nT]}$ for some $t \in \{ 1, 2, \dots, T\}$, then the probability of playing $(a,\dots, a)$ increases by $\frac{\delta^{t-1- (k-1)T}}{\sum_{t=1}^T \delta^{t-1} }$.
-This construction is possible because no player retires within the overlap so that every player discounts $t+1$-period payoff by $\delta$ times than $t$-period payoff.
+This construction is possible because no player retires within the overlap so that every player discounts the $t+1$-period payoff by $\delta$ times more than the $t$-period payoff.
 This is not the case as long as some player retires and is reborn (i.e., across overlaps).